A rthritic knee crimping your tennis game? Toss it out and get a new one.

-Demand for joint replacements, surgery once confined largely to patients well past retirement age, has been growing rapidly in recent years among a class of people doctors have dubbed “young actives’’ - those in the 45 to 64 age group who try to stay fit.
+Demand for joint replacement surgery, once confined largely to patients well past retirement age, has been growing rapidly among a class of people doctors have dubbed the “young actives’’ - those in the 45 to 64 age group who are determined to stay fit.

 Many still imagine the patient profile for artificial knees and hips, the most common types of joint replacements, as overweight elders seeking to ease joint pain while cooking or watching their grandchildren’s soccer games.

 But the patients knocking on the doors of orthopedic surgeons today are just as likely to be athletic fiftysomethings who have exercised vigorously for years and are looking for joint prostheses that will help them resume cycling, skiing, or playing tennis.